-After serving in the Navy, Scott became a small-scale real estate developer in Virginia Beach, where he had lived since 1998.
+After serving in the Navy, Scott became a real estate developer in Virginia Beach, where he had lived since 1998.
 For 4 years, he also travelled extensively to Yemen as a security consultant for a multi-national energy company.

 Scott used his GI Bill education benefits to earn a bachelor’s degree in International Relations from Harvard University Extension and is pursuing his Master’s degree coursework at Harvard University Extension in the same field.
 Scott also holds a Master’s Certificate in Government Contracting from Old Dominion University.